You are invited to join us!

 Preaching at RCC is expositional, meaning that it seeks to systematically work through passages of Scripture, declaring the point of a particular Biblical passage, with practical application rooted in the redemptive story of Scripture.
 Our sermon series regularly alternate between the Old and New Testaments.
 And all preaching is driven by the Gospel, the Bible’s main message of God saving sinners through the death and resurrection of Jesus Christ.

-There is special parking reserved for our first time guest.
+There is reserved parking on the N Woodrow St. side of the building for our first time guests.
 Please follow the signs upon arriving as we will be ready for you!

 We are thankful to have a congregation with many children.
 We encourage all parents to train their children to worship as part of the church.
 We provide a nursery for children up to age 4 for both service times and children in grades K - 5 during the second service.
 Some children remain in the service the entire time, and we welcome their presence.